AspireOne/GemiTARS/docs/hardware.md

 # Hardware

+IMPROVEMENT:
+Tap his head to activate!!
+100% reliability, less hassle, will start the conversation right away, and also is comical when you bonk his head and he says "Huh?!!"

 This document outlines the specifications, hardware integration, pinout, and setup for the hardware of this project - using a Raspberry Pi Zero 2W in a TARS-inspired voice assistant robot.
 The design focuses on local wake word detection (via OpenWakeWord), ALSA audio filtering (e.g., 100Hz-4000Hz for voice), and relaying audio to a remote server for processing.
 Components are chosen for compactness, low cost, and flexibility in a 3D-printed enclosed case.

 External sources for reference: